 Between 1998 and 2002 he was a postdoctoral researcher and associate professor at the Autonomous University of Barcelona (UAB) where, with Professor Josep Guitart, he made a significant contribution to various territorial studies in different parts of Catalonia, especially in El Penedès and the Camp de Tarragona.
 He was jointly responsible for supervising the excavations at the Roman town of Iesso (Guissona) with the UAB archaeology team.

-Since the Catalan Institute of Classical Archaeology (ICAC) was set up in 2003, he has been its scientific advisor in the Landscape Archaeology, Population and Territory research field.
+Since the Catalan Institute of Classical Archaeology (ICAC) was set up in 2002, he has been its scientific advisor in the Landscape Archaeology, Settlement and Territory research line.
 Between 2004 and 2008 he was a researcher for the Ramon y Cajal programme at the ICAC.
 Since 2009 he has been an R4 senior researcher and head of the ICAC’s Landscape Archaeology Research Group (GIAP).

 He has extensive university teaching experience, especially on master’s degree and PhD courses.
-Since 1997 he has been an associate professor in the Humanities Department of the Open University of Catalonia.
+From 1997 to 2019, he has been an associate professor in the Humanities Department of the Open University of Catalonia (UOC).

-From 2014 to 2018 he was ICAC deputy director under Professor Joan Gómez Pallarès and since July 2018 he has been acting director of the Institute.
+From 2014 to 2018 he was ICAC deputy director under Professor Joan Gómez Pallarès direction; from July 2018 to December2019 he has been acting director of the Institute and, from January 2020, he is director of ICAC.